WillTHomeGit/sortingAlgorithms/README.md

 To speed up the program,
     Navigate to   src/benchmarking/services/benchmark.config.ts
     Find and change  MAX_EXECUTION_TIME_MS  to anything less than it's current value.
-    Values of < 10 will result in much large magnitudes of variability in the benchmarks.
+    Values of < 10 will result in much larger magnitudes of variability in the benchmarks.
     RECOMMENDED MAX_EXECUTION_TIME_MS VALUE = ~30